nnirror/facet/README.md

 		- `$('example').randsamp('808').channel(_.from([9,10,11,12,13,14,15,16]).shuffle().reduce(ri(1,8))).play(); // play on a random number of channels from 9-16`
 ---
 - **saveas** ( _filename_ )
-	- creates a new wav file in the `samples/` directory or a sub-directory containing the FacetPattern.
+	- saves a monophonic, 32-bit depth wav file in the `samples/` directory or a sub-directory, containing the FacetPattern.
 If the directory doesn't exist, it will be created.
-	- if a file has been created with multiple channels via `.channels()` or with its audio panned between multiple channels via `.pan()`, the saved wav file will have that many channels.
 	- __Note__: this example uses MacOS / Linux file paths with forward slashes (e.g. `my/path/here`).
 For Windows, you will need to use back slashes (e.g `my\path\here`)
 	- example:
 		- `$('example').iter(6,()=>{this.append(_.sine(ri(1,40))).saveas('/myNoiseStuff/' + Date.now()`)}); // creates 6 wav files in the myNoiseStuff directory.
 Each filename is the UNIX timestamp to preserve order.
----
-- **stitchdir** ( _dir_, _samplesBetweenEachFile_, _saved_filename_ = 'stitched', _num_channels_ = 1 )
-	- stitches together all the wav files in the supplied `dir` directory, in alphabetical order, creating a new wav file in the `samples/` directory or a sub-directory, as specified in `saved_filename`.
-If the directory doesn't exist, it will be created.
-	- the `samplesBetweenEachFile` argument can be a single number or a FacetPattern.
-This value specifies the exact number of samples between each file in the output file.
-If it's a FacetPattern, its values will be continuously cycled through while stitching together all the files in the directory.
-	- all files in the directory should have the same number of channels.
-The stitched wav file will have `num_channels` channels (default = 1).
-	- __Note__: this process can take minutes if there are a lot of wavs, so by default any time this method is called, it will be called once and only once.
-	- __Note__: this example uses MacOS / Linux file paths with forward slashes (e.g. `my/path/here`).
-For Windows, you will need to use back slashes (e.g `my\path\here`)
-	- example:
-		- `$('example').stitchdir('mysamples',n1,'myNewStitchedFile'); // stitch together all the wavs in samples/mysamples, with a whole note between each file, creating a new file called MyNewStitchedFile.wav`
 - **stop** ( )
 	- stops the command from regenerating and playing back in future loops.
 	- any time a `.stop()` is found in a command, the entire command will be skipped and not executed.
 This helps to preserve CPU.